meyhaa/Cognition_and_Technology/README.md

-## Writing Samples
+# Writing Samples

-This repository contains papers and slide decks from
+This repository contains a collection of papers and slide decks of different works.

-# Health Literacy Independent Research Project:
+## Health Literacy Independent Research Project:
 Addressing_Health_Literacy_Nutrition: Highlights the systemic issue of health literacy in the United States using nutrition as a case study.

-# Cyborgs Now and in the Future class:
+## Cyborgs Now and in the Future class:

 Cognitive_Artifacts: Specifies an idea I wrote for a cyborg artifact for the purpose of walking and navigating without vision.